dan-r/HomeAssistant-NissanConnect/README.md

 ## Setup
 From the Home Assistant Integrations page, search for and add the Nissan Connect integration.

+### Remote Lock and Unlock

+Remote lock and unlock is optional and must be configured separately for each
+vehicle:

+1. Open the NissanConnect integration options and select **Configure remote lock**.
+2. Select a supported vehicle.
+Nissan sends a six-digit verification code to the account email address.
+3. Enter the verification code, then choose a four-digit Nissan remote-control PIN.
+4. Enter that PIN in Home Assistant's `code` field whenever you lock or unlock the vehicle.

+Home Assistant does not store the verification code or PIN.
+The integration stores only a random per-vehicle device ID and the setup state.
+The options flow can disable or re-enable the entity, change the enrolled PIN, or remove the trusted Home Assistant device from Nissan.

+The lock entity is offered only when the vehicle advertises compatible lock status, command, and security services.
+Availability still depends on vehicle model, production date, equipment, country, and an active NissanConnect subscription.
+Setup currently supports the vehicle owner account; vehicles shared through a secondary account are not enabled.

 ## Update Time
 Terminology used for this integration:
 * Polling - the car is woken up and new status is reported.
 This is disabled by default, but can be enabled by setting the polling interval to a non-zero value
 * Update - data is fetched from Nissan but the car is not woken up
+* Remote lock/unlock - an explicit user command.
+It is never sent by a coordinator update, and the integration does not add a speculative vehicle wake-up before the command

 Following the model of leaf2mqtt, this integration can be set to use a different polling time when plugged in.
 When HVAC is turned on the polling time always drops to once per minute.